Evaluation of Surrogate Endpoints Based on Meta-Analysis with Surrogate Indices: Surrogate Index

 \section{Surrogate Index}

-This section summarizes the surrogate-index framework, which approaches the identification of the treatment effect on the clinical endpoint from a missing data perspective \parencite{athey2019surrogate}, or equivalently from a data fusion perspective \parencite{li2023efficient}.
-Note that the surrogate-index framework is not a surrogacy-evaluation approach; perfect surrogacy is part of the identifying assumptions in this framework.
+This section summarizes the surrogate-index framework as proposed by \parencite{athey2025surrogate}.
+This framework approaches the identification of the treatment effect on the clinical endpoint from a missing data perspective, or equivalently from a data fusion perspective \parencite{li2023efficient}.
+Note that this is not a surrogacy-evaluation approach; perfect surrogacy is part of the identifying assumptions.
+This framework was used to justify the optimal transformation of the surrogate and baseline covariates in Section \ref{sec:ma-surrogate-index}.